einar-hjortdal/peony/INFO.md

 Note: `is_original` is never `true` when the `money_amount` is part of a `price_list`.

+Note: sorting products by price should be handled by the frontend (eg. [Redict Sorted Sets](https://redict.io/docs/data-types/sorted-sets/)).

 ### Taxes (WIP)

 Some entities may have a `tax_rate`.
 Each `region` must have at least one `tax_rate`.
 The default `region`